d-dragon-project/batcomputer/README.txt

 While batman.sh is running change properties of Start Menu (Whisker Menu) go to Apperance Tab For Display select : Icon and Title
 For Title change it to "Bat-OS"
-Change the start menu icon with bat-icon.png located in /usr/share/images
+Change the start menu icon with bat-icon.png or bat-icon.jpg located in /usr/share/images